The College Board slams Florida for what it calls 'slander' of AP Black history course

 The African American Studies course is the latest addition to the College Board's Advanced Placement, or AP, program, which allows high school students to take classes for college credit.

-In January, the Florida Department of Education rejected the new course, with Republican Gov. Ron DeSantis's press secretary Bryan Griffin saying it was a "vehicle for a political agenda."
+In January, the Florida Department of Education rejected the new course, with DeSantis press secretary Bryan Griffin saying it was a "vehicle for a political agenda."

 Florida's Education Commissioner Manny Diaz Jr. called the course "woke indoctrination masquerading as education."